RAF fighter’s black and white undersides – WHY?

 The first Spitfires and Hurricanes were delivered with silver undersides with roundels.

 The new scheme was first tried out during the air exercises that ran in early August of 1938, apparently with success.
 In September the Munich Crisis occurred and the new identification scheme was ordered to be used on fighter aircraft.
-Those Spitfires and Hurricanes in service already had camouflaged upper surfaces.
+Those Spitfires, Hurricanes and Blenheims already in service had been delivered from the factory with brown and green camouflaged upper surfaces and silver undersurfaces.
+Older, all-silver, Gloster Gauntlet and Hawker Fury and Demon biplane fighters had their upper surfaces quickly camouflaged in brown and green and the black and white scheme applied to their undersides.

 A Blenheim IF fighter (identified by its belly gun pack) with half black / half white undersides.

 There was an issue with ailerons.
-By this time many RAF aircraft used “Frise” ailerons, invented by Leslie Frise of the Bristol Aircraft company, that enabled lighter control of aircraft.
+Most RAF aircraft used “Frise” type ailerons, invented by Leslie Frise of the Bristol Aircraft company.
+These enabled lighter control with less force needed on the control column.
 The hinge of Frise ailerons was set back from the front of the aileron, with the weight in front of the hinge balanced with the weight behind the hinge.
-On light-weight, fabric-covered ailerons the application of layers of paint to the larger surface area to the rear of the aileron hinge-line could throw it out of balance, so there were strict instructions about painting them.
+On light-weight, fabric-covered ailerons the application of layers of paint to the larger surface area to the rear of the aileron hinge-line could throw it out of balance, meaning they had to be re-balanced with small lead weights added in front of the hinge.
 When the instructions to adopt the new colour scheme went out it specified that no painting of ailerons should occur that required them to be re-balanced.
 This meant that the ailerons were often left in their original silver finish underneath.
-This colour difference has often been misinterpreted in old black-and-white photos as the aileron being painted white, and sometimes that the opposite aileron was painted black.
+This colour difference has often been misinterpreted in black-and-white photos as the aileron being painted white, and sometimes that the opposite aileron was painted black.
 However, it is suggested that some aircraft had their ailerons deliberately painted to be the “opposite” colour to the wing they were mounted on, and even that some manufacturers turned aircraft out painted that way.

 The progression of Spitfire underside colour schemes in Northern Europe from 1938 until 1944 (gif animation).